rastapasta/spark-cerial/README.md

 ## How does it work?

 Like the `Serial` class, the library extends  [`Stream`](https://github.com/spark/firmware/blob/master/src/spark_wiring_stream.cpp) and provides all mandatory functions to it.
-Doing so allows the full usage of the toolchain `Stream` and  [`Print`](https://github.com/spark/firmware/blob/master/src/spark_wiring_print.cpp) provides.
+Doing so allows the full usage of the toolchain Stream and  [`Print`](https://github.com/spark/firmware/blob/master/src/spark_wiring_print.cpp) provide.

 By calling `Cerial.begin()` following Spark accessors are being set up:
 - Output: `cerialBuffer` - holding the circular output buffer and a pointer to the current circular position
 - Input: `cerial` - feed data to the Cerial device

-The first 3 bytes of the `cerialBuffer` contain a stringified version of the current circular position followed by spaces.
-From byte 4 to 622 the circular buffer is allocated.
+The first 4 bytes of the `cerialBuffer` contain a stringified version of the current circular position right-padded with spaces.
+In bytes 4 to 622 the circular buffer is allocated.

 The Cerial Monitor constantly pulls this buffer and outputs the changed bytes to the user, simulating a real Serial experience.